spinradd/crypto-tracking-and-reporting/README.md

 Rather than spend days every tax season trying to keep my head above water, I developed this application.
 As it is a VBA application, it has its limits.
 Therefore, this program can be best utilized by the amatuer investor.

-I am currently developing a python equivalent that will be much more suited to the advanced investor who can expectedly have thousands of transactions over numerous currencies.

 ## Setup
 You will need to enable scripting runtime to use this program's reporting capabilities.